Humor and self-help and mystery—oh, my! No matter the book genre, you're sure to find the perfect read.

 The science fiction book genre explores concepts outside the realm of reality.
 What if aliens exist?
 What if one aspect of society—politics, technology, even socioeconomic classes—became grossly exaggerated?
 How would life change?
 From space travel and alternate realities to dystopian fiction and time travel (subgenres of sci-fi), these books transport readers to whole new worlds.

 Time travel is a common theme in science fiction, but this subgenre overlaps with other book genres as well.
-The only requirement for a good time travel yarn is—you guessed it!—a primary character who traverses time in a nonlinear fashion.
-From Blake Crouch’s mind-bending Recursion to Casey McQuiston’s romantic comedy One Last Stop, time travel books delight readers with a plot that moves seamlessly from the future to the past.
+The only requirement for a good time-travel yarn is—you guessed it!—a primary character who traverses time in a nonlinear fashion.
+From Blake Crouch’s mind-bending Recursion to Amal El-Mohtar and Max Gladstone’s sweeping romance This Is How You Lose the Time War, time travel books delight readers with plots that move seamlessly from the future to the past.

 Women’s fiction can include several book genres.
 This standard bookstore classification typically contains books written by female authors for women.
 Of course, men and nonbinary readers can undoubtedly enjoy so-called women’s fiction.
 Women’s fiction books frequently include domestic settings riddled with themes of friendship, love and marital strife.